A Maximum Problem of S.-T. Yau for Variational p-Capacity: Theorem and Its Corollary

-Note that $Area(\partial A)$ is just the variational $1$-capacity of $\partial A$ whenever $A$ is convex body, i.e., $A\in\mathbb K^3$, where $\mathbb K^n$ comprises all compact and convex subsets of $\mathbb R^n$ with nonempty interior (cf. \cite{LXZ}, \cite{GH} and \cite[Page 149]{Maz}).
-So, as a variant of the Yau problem, it seems interesting to consider the maximizing problem below:
+\item $\mathbb K^n$ comprises all elements in $\mathscr{C}^n$ (all compact and convex subsets of the Euclidean space $\mathbb R^{n\ge 2}$) with nonempty interior. \end{itemize} So, as a restriction/variant of the Yau problem (over $\mathscr C^n$ which is contained in the collection of the closures of all bounded open sets in $\mathbb R^n$), it seems interesting to consider the maximum problem below: